FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 #### `PHRASE` (Phrase) `g7:PHRASE`

 Textual information that cannot be expressed in the superstructure due to the limitations of its datatype.
+A `PHRASE` may restate information contained in the superstructure, but doing so is not recommended unless it is needed for clarity.

 :::example
 A date interpreted from the phrase "The Feast of St John" might be